FREE SHIPPING on orders of $85 or more

 Many spelling variations of the surname Brick can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Brick, O'Brick, Bricke, Bricks, O'Bric, O'Bruik, Bruic and many more.

 This web page shows only a small excerpt of our Brick research.
-Another 313 words (22 lines of text) covering the years 184 and 1845 are included under the topic Early Brick History in all our PDF Extended History products.
+Another 313 words (22 lines of text) covering the years 184 and 1845 are included under the topic Early Brick History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Brick Notables in all our PDF Extended History products.
+More information is included under the topic Early Brick Notables in all our PDF Extended History products and printed products wherever possible.

 Brick Settlers in United States in the 17th Century

 Brick Settlers in United States in the 18th Century

 Brick Settlers in United States in the 19th Century

 The Brick Family Crest was acquired from the Houseofnames.com archives.
 The Brick Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.